subhra2508/docker/readme.md

 - how to dockerize any app
 - what are the benefits and disadvantage of docker
 - what is kubernates and how we use it with docker
-- what is nginx- its a webserver,load balancer,http cach,reverse proxy
+- what is nginx- its a webserver,load balancer,http cache,reverse proxy